discretize/discretize-guides/fractals/molten-furnace/index.md

 <Grid>
 <GridItem sm="6">
-Go to Rox and Braham, wait for the mobs to sapwn, kill them.
+Go to Rox and Braham, wait for the mobs to spawn, kill them.
 After killing them, proceed into the tunnel, there are 5 caves in the tunnel, each having a group of mob in it, after killing the mobs, destroy the _Boulder_ that becomes damageable (a red gear indicates it's place).
 After killing all 5 group of mobs and destroying all 5 _Boulders_ on the red gears you wait for the Drill to make it's way out of the tunnel (which should be already done).
 </GridItem>
 <GridItem sm="6">
 <Image src="./images/portal.jpg" caption="The portal"/>